PrimeTimeTran/turbo-ship/content/Articles/1.vue/vue-1-fundamentals/index.md

 # Vue Fundamentals

-Concepts you'll use on day one.
+Concepts you'll use on day one. :inline{value='hello world'}

 ## Components